ljwagerfield/autospec/README.md

 # AutoSpec

-Property-based testing for REST APIs.
+**Property-based acceptance testing for REST APIs.**

-Allows you to write "rules" instead of "tests".

-**Benefits:**
+Benefits:

--   Rules are faster to write than tests.
+-   Properties are faster to write than tests.

--   Rules provide greater test coverage (as the framework exhausts test paths for you).
+-   Properties provide greater test coverage (as the framework exhausts test paths for you).

--   Rules make refactoring easier (change one rule instead of many tests).
+-   Properties make refactoring easier (change one property instead of many tests).

 ## How it works